linatapatil18/linatapatil18/README.md

 Here are some ideas to get you started: -->

-Frontend Developer with strong skills in HTML, CSS, and JavaScript, focused on building responsive and accessible user interfaces.
-Experienced in developing single-page applications using React and managing application state with Redux.
-Proficient in modern CSS frameworks including Bootstrap and Tailwind CSS.
-Passionate about writing clean, maintainable code and continuously improving frontend performance and user experience.
+🚀 Frontend Developer passionate about building clean, responsive, and user-friendly web interfaces.<br>
+🧠 Strong understanding of HTML, CSS, and modern JavaScript for creating interactive UI components.<br>
+⚛️ Experienced in building single-page applications using React and managing state with Redux.<br>
+🎨 Skilled in styling with Bootstrap and Tailwind CSS to deliver mobile-first and visually appealing designs.<br>
+📚 Continuously learning new frontend tools and best practices to improve performance and user experience.